RaulDiodiu/rap-handson-travel-docs/AOK/CDS2.md

 ## Introduction
 [^ Top of page](#)
 In this chapter we will introduce some basic authorizations to our scenario.
 Not every user might be allowed to view or do everything in a production environment.
 Therefore, we'll restrict the shown data based on the `DistanceUnit`.
-We need an autorization object, authorization field and data element for this and will use the Data Control Language to restrict the data for the CDS Views.
+We need an authorization object, authorization field and data element for this and will use the Data Control Language to restrict the data for the CDS Views.

 ### Creating the Data Element
 [^ Top of page](#)